-2) Small-scale effects: The above model accounts only for the variations induced by the path length displacements, i.e. it does not include the effects of scattering.
+The above model accounts only for the variations induced by the path length displacements, i. e., it does not include the effects of scattering.
 Scattering, which causes micro-path dispersion along each propagation path, can be modeled through an additional factor that accompanies the path gain $h_p(t)$.
 An overall channel model is now obtained in the form

-$$H(f,t) = \overline{H}0(f) \sum_p \gamma_p(f,t) h_p(t) e^{-j2\pi f \tau_p(t)}$$ (18)
+$$H(f,t) = \overline{H}0(f) \sum{p} \gamma_p(f,t) h_p(t) e^{-i2\pi f \tau_p(t)} .$$ (15.18)

-In this model, the factors $h_p(t)$ account for the slower-changing process caused by the deviations of the system geometry from the nominal, while the factors $\gamma_p(f,t)$ represent the faster-changing scattering process.
-In other words, during a typical communication transaction of several packets, the path gains can be considered fixed, $h_p(t) = h_p$, but the additional factors $\gamma_p(f,t)$ cannot.
-These factors are often modeled as circularly-symmetric complexvalued Gaussian processes, and are normalized so as not to alter the total received signal power, i.e. $E\{|\gamma_p(f,t)|^2\} =$ 1.
+In this model, the factors $h_p(t)$ account for the slowerchanging process caused by deviations of the system geometry from the nominal, while the factors $\gamma_p(f,t)$ represent the faster-changing scattering process.
+In other words, during a typical communication transaction of several packets, the path gains can be considered fixed, $h_p(t) = h_p$, but the additional factors $\gamma_p(f, t)$ cannot.
+Assuming a relatively large number of micro-paths, these factors can be modeled as complex-valued Gaussian processes, with some mean and variance.
 In general, scattering in an acoustic channel depends on the signal frequency, making each macro-path experience a different, possibly independent filtering effect.
-Note, however, that the transfer function H(f,t) will in general exhibit correlation in both frequency and time (as well as across the elements of a transmit/receive array).
+Note, however, that the transfer function H(f, t) will in general exhibit correlation in both frequency and time (as well as across the elements of a transmit/receive array).